satomic/copilot-extension-all-in-one/README.md

 4. **Q: How do I obtain a DeepSeek API Key?**
    A: Visit the [DeepSeek API website](https://platform.deepseek.com/) to sign up for an account and obtain an API key.

+5. **Q: How can I see all available commands at once?**
+   A: Simply type `help` in the chat to display a complete guide of all available commands and their usage.

 ## Extension Development